-Safety Decals
+Safety Labels

-The boat is affixed with various hazard and safety decals at the time of manufacture.
-These decals appear in specific locations on the boat and on equipment where safety is of particular concern.
-All operators of the boat must read and understand all hazard and safety decals and advise all passengers on the safety concerns and proper practices.
-Hazard and safety decals must remain legible.
-If the operator suspects a decal is missing or damaged they should contact the dealer for immediate replacement.
+The boat is affixed with various hazard and safety labels at the time of manufacture.
+These labels appear in specific locations on the boat and on equipment where safety is of particular concern.
+All operators of the boat must read and understand all hazard and safety labels and advise all passengers on the safety concerns and proper practices.
+Hazard and safety labels must remain legible.
+If the operator suspects a label is missing or damaged they should contact the dealer for replacement.

+WARNING

-WARNING ROPELLER(S) CAN CAUSE SERIOUS INJURY OR DEATH.
+ROTATING PROPELLER(S) CAN CAUSE SERIOUS INJURY OR DEATH.
 DO NOT USE LADDER OR SWIM PLATFORM IF ENGINE IS RUNNING.
-REFER TO YOUR OWNER'S/OPENATORS MANUAL FOR ADDITIONAL INFORMATION.
-WARNING WORKER'S/OPENATORS MANUAL FOR ADDITIONAL INFORMATION.
-WERP SUPER STORES WELL'ENTILATED WIENE/VER RUNNING BROME(S).
-REFER TO YOUR OWNER'S/OPERATORS MANUAL FOR ADDITIONAL INFORMATION.
-WERP CONTAIN CARBON MONXIDE (CO), WHICH CAN ACCUMILATE IN AND ARDUND THE BOAT (UNDER BIMIN, IN COCKPT ETC.), CO CAN BE HAMIFUL OR FATAL IF INHALED.
-KEEP ALL PASSEMER RAES WELL VENILATED WIENE/VER RUNNING BROME(S).
-REFER TO YOUR OWNER'S/OPERATORS MANUAL FOR ADDITIONAL INFORMATION.
-WERP CONTAIN CARBON MONZIDE (CO), WHICH CAN ACCUMILATE IN AND ARDUND THE BOAT (UNDER BIMIN, IN COCKPT, ETC.), CO CAN BE HAMIFUL OR FATAL IF INHALED.
-KEEP ALL PASSEMER RAES WELL VENILATED WIENE/VER RUNNING BROME(S).
-REFER TO YOUR OWNER'S/OPERATORS MANUAL FOR ADDITIONAL INFORMATION.
-MONTAIN COR DEVICE ON CONTROL ON THE DATE ON THE
+REFER TO YOUR OWNER'S OPERATORS MANUAL FOR ADDITIONAL INFORMATION.

+ENGINE FUMES CONTAIN CARBON MONOXIDE (CO), WHICH CAN ACCUMULATE IN AND AROUND THE BOAT (UNDER BIMIN, IN COCKPIT, ETC.).
+OC CAN BE HARMINL OR FATAL IF INHALED.
+KEPEALL PASSENGER AREAS WELL VENTILATED WHENEVER RUNNING ENGINE(S).
+REFER TO YOUR OWNERS/OPERATORS MANUAL FOR ADDITIONAL INFORMATION.

+▲ CAUTION

 BIMINI TOP CAN BREAK OR DISLODGE CAUSING A RISK OF PERSONAL INJURY OR INTERFERENCE WITH THE BOAT OPERATION.
 DO NOT USE THE BIMINI TOP AS A SUPPORT.
 OPERATE BOAT ONLY AT LOW SPEEDS IF BIMINI TOP IS IN USE.
-24093